-- Cool mist humidifier: A cool mist humidifier makes nasal passages shrink to allow easier breathing.
+- Cool mist humidifier: It makes nasal passages shrink to allow easier breathing.
 Cool mist humidifiers are recommended over warm mist humidifiers, which may cause nasal passages to swell, making it more difficult to breathe.

 - Saline nose drops or spray: These keep nasal passages moist and "running," rather than stuffy.

-- Acetaminophen or ibuprofen can be used to reduce fever, aches and pains.
+- Acetaminophen can be used to reduce fever, aches and pains in children older than 2 months.
 Parents should read the packing carefully and prescribed dosing.

 - Drink plenty of liquids to stay well hydrated.